mworion/MountWizzard4/README.rst

 https://mworion.github.io/MountWizzard4/index.html

-Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows (10 and 11), OSx (Mojave
+Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows (10 and 11), OSx (Big Sur
 - Ventura), Linux (Ubuntu 18.04 - 22.04) and some Linux ARM64 distributions
 (Astroberry and StellarMate - both 64 bit).
 As a python application, it should run in all environments supporting python 3.8-3.10 and PyQt5 5.15.9 as a GUI